-In total 19 complaints were received and investigated concerning both complaints about food and of food businesses.
+In total 46 complaints were received and investigated concerning both complaints about food and of food businesses.
 These ranged from allegations of food poisoning, complaints about foreign bodies in food, unfitness of food and hygiene of premises.
+Complaint numbers were the highest in recent years due, in part, to the Food Standards Agency implementing an improved system of emailing complaints received centrally to individual Local Authorities.